spring-attic/spring-mobile/README.md

 # Spring Mobile

-[Spring Mobile] is an extension to [Spring MVC] that aims to simplify the development of mobile web applications.
+[Spring Mobile] is an extension to [Spring Web MVC] that aims to simplify the development of mobile web applications.

 ## Downloading Artifacts